HoqueUM/QML/README.md

 # QML
-A Collection of Templates of Quantum Machine Learning for the University of Michigan Biomedical and Clinical Information Lab
+A Collection of Templates of Quantum Machine Learning for the University of Michigan Biomedical and Clinical Information Lab.

 # Quantum Simulators